zsquareplusc/python-embedded-launcher/documentation/api.rst

     can also be called to show the window again.
 This function is used by ``hide_console_until_error()``

 .. function:: hide_console_until_error()

-    Hides the console window, if one was opened for the process, but shows the console window again when a traceback is printed. ``sys.excepthook`` is set by this function and it calls the previous value.
+    Hides the console window, if one was opened for the process, but shows the console window again when a traceback is printed. ``sys.excepthook`` is set by this function and it calls the previous value after showing the console window again.

 .. function:: wait_at_exit()